Creating and Documenting A Job in Cabinet Vision in 40 Steps

 I like to think I'm both results oriented AND process oriented.
 Quite frankly, I don't really understand why there is so much written about people who are either one or the other.
 It just seems to me that being results oriented requires solid processes to pave the way toward positive outcomes.

-In the cabinet-fixtures-furniture-manufacturing business, I believe that the results - the end product - are the result of having solid, repeatable, documented and extensible workflow.
-In my humble opinion, my process - my workflow must be solid, repeatable and documented so that my workflow is demonstrable to whomever needs to know.
+In the cabinet-fixtures-furniture-manufacturing business, I believe that the results - the end product - are the result of having solid, repeatable, documented and extensible workflows.
+In my humble opinion, my process for drawing a job - my job workflow must be solid, repeatable and documented so that my workflow is demonstrable to whomever needs to know and that I have the necessary "muscle memory" to repeat that process on the next job...and the next after that.
 And that could be a client or a new employee or the sales team, to name a few examples.
 Maybe "extensible" isn't exactly the right word.
-But what I mean by "extensible" is that I believe my workflow must be flexible enough to be adaptable to ANY job and flexible enough so it can grow and change with my business.
+But what I mean by "extensible" is that I believe my workflow must be flexible enough to be adaptable to ANY job and flexible enough so it can grow and change with my project environment and change with my work environment.

 The rest of this blog post documents my drawings workflow.
 These are the steps I take to create a set of shop drawing submittals at Craftsman Engineering.